-Leaky Gas – How to Check for Gas Leak – Gas BBQ Leak Test
+Leaky Gas – How to Find a Gas Leak – BBQ Gas Leak Test

-To perform the test, you just coat all of the gas transmission gear (pipes, hoses & valves) with soapy water and then pressurise the system, without turning on the gas BBQ.
+To perform the gas leak test, you just coat all of the gas transmission gear (pipes, hoses & valves) with soapy water and then pressurise the system, without turning on the gas BBQ.

-It is important to know how do you check for gas leaks and test every time you change BBQ gas bottles and regularly leak test the gas BBQ, BBQ gas bottle, gas regulator and hose using the soap bubble test for leaky gas.
+It is important to know how do you check for gas leaks and test every time you change BBQ gas bottles and regularly do a gas leak test on the gas BBQ, BBQ gas bottle, gas regulator and hose using the soap bubble test for leaky gas.

 Gas leaks from these items are frequently the cause of gas BBQ fires.